-In such connection, we have reviewed the Ordinance; the tax certificate of the City dated the date hereof (the "Tax Certificate"); other certificates of the City; certificates of others; a transcript of certain certified proceedings pertaining to the issuance of the Bonds and the obligations that are being refunded (the "Refunded Bonds") with the proceeds of the Bonds; certified copies of certain proceedings of the City and The Bank of New York Mellon Trust Company, N.A. (the "Escrow Agent"); the report (the "Report") of The Arbitrage Group, Inc., which verifies the sufficiency of the deposits made with the Escrow Agent for the defeasance of the Refunded Bonds and the mathematical accuracy of certain computations of the yield on the Bonds and the obligations acquired with the proceeds of the Bonds; and such other documents, opinions and matters to the extent we deemed necessary to render the opinions set forth herein.
+In such connection, we have reviewed the Ordinance; the tax certificate of the City dated the date hereof (the "Tax Certificate"); other certificates of the City; certificates of others; a transcript of certain certified proceedings pertaining to the issuance of the Series 2020 Bonds and the obligations that are being refunded (the "Refunded Obligations") with the proceeds of the Series 2020 Bonds; certified copies of certain proceedings of the City and the Bank of New York Mellon Trust Company, N.A. (the "Refunded Bonds Paying Agent"); the report (the "Report") of Causey, Demgen & Moore, P.C. which verifies the sufficiency of the deposits made with the Refunded Bonds Paying Agent for the defeasance of the Refunded Obligations; and such other documents, opinions and matters to the extent we deemed necessary to render the opinions set forth herein.

 The opinions expressed herein are based on an analysis of existing laws, regulations, rulings and court decisions and cover certain matters not directly addressed by such authorities.
 Such opinions may be affected by actions taken or omitted or events occurring after the date hereof.
 We have not undertaken to determine, or to inform any person, whether any such actions are taken or omitted or events do occur or any other matters come to our attention after the date hereof.
 Accordingly, this letter speaks only as of its date and is not intended to, and may not, be relied upon or otherwise used in connection with any such actions, events or matters.
-Our engagement with respect to the Bonds has concluded with their issuance, and we disclaim any obligation to update this letter.
+Our engagement with respect to the Series 2020 Bonds has concluded with their issuance, and we disclaim any obligation to update this letter.
 We have assumed the genuineness of all documents and signatures presented to us (whether as originals or as copies) and the due and legal execution and delivery thereof by, and validity against, any parties other than the City.
 We have assumed, without undertaking to verify, the accuracy of the factual matters represented, warranted or certified in the documents referred to in the second paragraph hereof.
-Furthermore, we have assumed compliance with all covenants and agreements contained in the Ordinance and the Tax Certificate, including (without limitation) covenants and agreements compliance with which is necessary to assure that future actions. omissions or events will not cause interest on the Bonds to be included in gross income for federal income tax purposes.
-We call attention to the fact that the rights and obligations under the Bonds, the Ordinance and the Tax Certificate and their enforceability may be subject to bankruptcy, insolvency, receivership, reorganization, arrangement, fraudulent conveyance, moratorium and other laws relating to or affecting creditors' rights, to the application of equitable principles, to the exercise of judicial discretion in appropriate cases, and to the limitations on legal remedies against issuers in the State of Texas.
+Furthermore, we have assumed compliance with all covenants and agreements contained in the Ordinance and the Tax Certificate, including (without limitation) covenants and agreements compliance with which is necessary to assure that future actions, omissions or events will not cause interest on the Series 2020 Bonds to be included in gross income for federal income tax purposes.
+We call attention to the fact that the rights and obligations under the Series 2020 Bonds, the Ordinance and the Tax Certificate and their enforceability may be subject to bankruptcy, insolvency, receivership, reorganization, arrangement, fraudulent conveyance, moratorium and other laws relating to or affecting creditors' rights, to the application of equitable principles, to the exercise of judicial discretion in appropriate cases, and to the limitations on legal remedies against issuers in the State of Texas.
 We express no opinion with respect to any indemnification, contribution, liquidated damages, penalty (including any remedy deemed to constitute a penalty), right of set-off, arbitration, choice of law, choice of forum, choice of venue, non-exclusivity of remedies, waiver or severability provisions contained in the foregoing documents.
 Our services did not include financial or other non-legal advice.
-Finally, we undertake no responsibility for the accuracy, completeness or fairness of the Official Statement or other offering material relating to the Bonds and express no opinion with respect thereto.
+Finally, we undertake no responsibility for the accuracy, completeness or fairness of the Official Statement or other offering material relating to the Series 2020 Bonds and express no opinion with respect thereto.